TerensTare/detector/README.md

 # detector
-A header-only C++ library for checking the host os/compiler in a modern way.
+A header-only C++ library for checking the host os/compiler, and much more in a modern way.

 ## Getting started